When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 Well, have no fear.

-WE GET IT, and we’re here to help!
+I GET IT, and I’m here to help!

 Your Board meetings don’t have to feel like a dreaded chore.